Top

 There are four types of possession orders:

-• Standard possession order, which utilizes Texas-specific guidelines for time-sharing (such as granting the non-custodial parent possession for the 1st, 3rd, and 5th weekends of each month, alternating holidays, Thursday evenings, and 30 days during summer vacation with the child).
+• Standard possession order: utilizes Texas-specific guidelines for time-sharing, such as granting the non-custodial parent possession for the 1st, 3rd, and 5th weekends of each month, alternating holidays, Thursday evenings, and 30 days during summer vacation with the child.

-• Modified possession order, which doesn't follow the guidelines established by a standard possession order and instead utilizes a unique arrangement drafted by the parents.
+• Modified possession order: does not follow the guidelines established by a standard possession order and instead utilizes a unique arrangement crafted by the parents.

-• Possession order for a child under three, which features unique guidelines for younger children.
+• Possession order for a child under three: features unique guidelines for younger children.

-• Supervised possession order, which a possessory conservator can use to visit a child they do not have physical or legal custody of.
+• Supervised possession order: allows a possessory conservator to visit a child they do not have physical or legal custody of.

 How Courts Decide on Child Conservatorships

-If parents can't agree on an appropriate conservatorship for their child, they may need to rely on the court to establish conservatorship on their behalf.
+If parents cannot agree on an appropriate conservatorship for their child, they may need to rely on the court to establish conservatorship on their behalf.

 In such family law cases, courts consider a wide range of factors, including:

 At DebnamRust, P.C., our Dallas child custody lawyers are here to help you navigate your child custody case and fight for an outcome that enables you and your child to thrive.
-We've got your back every step of the way.
+We have your back every step of the way.

 Visit our lawyer reviews to see why clients choose our Texas law firm when they need the best child custody lawyers in Dallas.